o-ran-sc/nonrtric/dmaap-mediator-producer/README.md

 >- PRODUCER_KEY_PATH   Optional.
 The path to the key to the certificate to use for https.
 Defaults to `security/producer.key`
 >- LOG_LEVEL           Optional.
 The log level, which can be `Error`, `Warn`, `Info` or `Debug`.
 Defaults to `Info`.

+Any of the addresses used by this product can be configured to use https, by specifying it as the scheme of the address URI.
+Clients configured to use https will not use server certificate verification.
+The communication towards the consumers will use https if their callback address URI uses that scheme.
+The producer's own callback will only listen to the scheme configured in the scheme of the info producer host address.

+The configured public key and cerificate shall be PEM-encoded.
+A self signed certificate and key are provided in the `security` folder of the project.
+These files should be replaced for production.
+To generate a self signed key and certificate, use the example code below:

+    openssl req -new -x509 -sha256 -key server.key -out server.crt -days 3650

-The file `configs/type_config.json` contains the configuration of job types that the producer will support.
+The file `configs/type_config.json` contains the configuration of job types that the producer will support, see example below.

     {
        "types":